awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

 1. Copy and paste the docker login command into a terminal to authenticate your Docker CLI to the registry\.
 This command provides an authorization token that is valid for the specified registry for 12 hours\.
 **Note**
-If you are using Windows PowerShell, copying and pasting long strings like this will not work\.
+If you are using Windows PowerShell, copying and pasting long strings like this does not work\.
 Use the following command instead\.

    ```
    Invoke-Expression -Command (aws ecr get-login --no-include-email)